D43eM0N/py-map/README.md

 Socket Programming: Direct implementation of the socket library for TCP handshaking and service detection.

 Modular Design: A clean separation between the CLI controller and the networking logic, allowing for easy expansion.

+#License

+License
+Copyright © 2025 D43eM0N

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+##Contributing & Feedback

+This is my first project, and I am committed to improving its efficiency and security.
+If you have any suggestions, performance improvements, or find any bugs, please feel free to open an Issue or submit a Pull Request.
+All constructive feedback is welcome!